pinecone-io/canopy/docs/library.md

 ### Step 3: Upsert and query data

-To insert data into the knowledge base, you can create a list of documents and use the `insert` method:
+To insert data into the knowledge base, you can create a list of documents and use the `upsert` method:

 ```python
 from resin.models.data_models import Document